aananthcn/NammaOSEK/README.md

-NammaOSEK (a.k.a FreeOSEK.
+NammaOSEK (a.k.a NammaAUTOSAR.
 Underconstruction 🛠🔧⛏)
 ========
 What is OSEK?
 -------------